-With the transition from summer to fall comes a list of lawn maintenance practices that can help your customer’s yard recuperate from the harsh summer heat and stay strong throughout the winter.
+With fall now in full swing, you should be considering some lawn maintenance practices that can help your customer’s yard recuperate from the harsh summer heat and stay strong throughout the winter.

 According to Brian Feldman, director of technical operations for TruGreen, the number one mistake made when it comes to fall lawn maintenance is assuming that irrigation is no longer necessary because of the season.